 When the devil could not tempt Jesus to doubt God’s word, nor stir up Jesus’ desires to deceive him into sinning against God, there was only one thing left to do.
 Provoke Jesus to tempt God.
 It is not a sin to be tempted but it is a sin to tempt.

 After conquering temptation, Jesus returned to Galilee in the power of the Spirit to become famous.
 The generation God delivered from Egypt are famous too, but not for their reverent submission.
 The sins Israel committed in ignorance were covered by the atonement, all other sins could be forgiven through sincere repentance.
-There is one sin that provoked God to destroy his people.
+There is one sin that provoked God to let them perish in a desert.
 They tempted God instead of worshipping him.

 After Israel refused to enter the promised land and cried all night that God didn’t love them, God declared, “ … all those men which have seen my glory, and my miracles, which I did in Egypt and in the desert, and have tempted me now these ten times, and have not hearkened to my voice; Surely they shall not see the land which I sware unto their fathers, neither shall any of them that provoked me see it…”

 God never intended for his grace to be limited to one family spawned by Abraham’s flesh.
-The teachings of Christianity begin in the Garden of Eden when God promised humanity a seed to crush the serpent’s head and then established the oath when Abraham feared him.
-Abraham’s descendants “ate the same spiritual food and drank the same spiritual drink.”
+The teachings of Christianity begin in the Garden of Eden when God promised the serpent a seed from a woman would crush his head.
+Abraham’s descendants “ate the same spiritual food and drank the same spiritual drink” we do.
 The rock they drank from in the desert is identified as Christ in Paul’s letter to the Corinthians.

 Paul warned the New Testament church not to make the same mistakes Israel made in the desert.
 If we are tempting God it does not matter how faithful God is, how bearable the temptation, or how plain the way of escape.
 There is high probability we will perish in a desert, but that doesn’t mean we will go to hell.
 Moses died in the desert.
 Many years later, he appeared “in glorious splendor” to discuss with Jesus and Elijah the prophecies that would be fulfilled in Jerusalem.

-When God appeared to Moses in the burning bush, he gave him one task to fulfill.
-Bring Israel to Sinai, so they could worship their God.
-Moses made one request of Pharaoh; let God’s people go into the desert to worship God.
 Tempting God made what should have been an eleven-day journey through the desert forty years of misery.
+God is the same yesterday, today and forever.
 If we tempt God like Israel did our Christian experience will be no less miserable.

 Hosea 4:6